IamOmni/CheatCodez/README.md

 public class FiretruckTestNew {
 ```

-If your test doesn't require the environment then do not include this line
+If your test doesn't require the environment then do not include this line.

+You don't have to run all the tests at the same time.
+You can run them individually.